-‘Predisent Trump:’ All the Times Spell Check Failed the White House
+Trump Says Campaign Funds Played No 'Roll' in Porn Star Payout: See His Administration's Worst Typos

 A release from Press Secretary Sean Spicer’s office spelled her name “Teresa” — three times.
 Making it even more awkward is that “Teresa May” is the name of a former soft-porn actress, who is also British.

-Ahead of his trip to Israel, another official White House statement said that Trump hoped the visit would “promote the possibility of lasting peach.”
+Ahead of a trip to Israel, another official White House statement said that Trump hoped the visit would “promote the possibility of lasting peach.”
 Somehow, we doubt he was talking about the country’s fruit crops.

 No one is quite sure if this one was a misspelling, or simply the invention of a new word.
-But there’s no denying that in the few weeks since “covfefe” was introduced into the American vernacular, it’s been a topic of conversation.
+But there’s no denying that since “covfefe” was introduced into the American vernacular, it’s been a topic of conversation.
 As for the meaning?

 Well, Trump says that’s for us to figure out.